santoslab/case-tool-assessment-4/readme.md

 ```

 We thought it would be possible to get the above structure working in Microkit, using self-notifications and
 by using appropriate priorities, but we couldn't get it to work.
+So instead we tried an alternate approach in which
+we have a simple userland static scheduler component (PD) ping each of the components.
+To avoid self-notifications, which didn't
+quite work as we expected, we had to add an addition coordination component just to ping-pong notifications with the
+static scheduler component.

 The current Microkit prototype is [here](https://github.com/santoslab/case-tool-assessment-4/tree/main/basic/test_data_port_periodic_domains/microkit).
 We tried to set up a simple userland static scheduler that notified each PD to indicate the